mkpartners/cremedelacrm-www/content/post/marketing-cloud-for-pardot-speakers-how-to-create-a-form-for-a-landing-page.md

 {{< image src="/img/0_8cUSia_LnBOhUwBL.png" title="Image" >}}

 Now taking a step back we can see that building a form within MC requires a few more steps than doing it within Pardot.
 Knowing what field(s) data you wish to collect helps identify what type of data target to use.
 Referencing the helpful article provided previously we know that DTs help support multiple data sets and separate definitions as well as better for importing and sending based on triggers.
 We hope this has helped you better understand the steps needed to get your first form up and running on MC.
-Of course, if you need some extra help, have other Salesforce, Pardot, or Marketing Cloud requirements, or have a vision for your broader Salesforce org but need some insight to help build it out — [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE)!
-We’re always here to help.

 Thanks for sticking around and we’ll see you in the cloud.